Q. What is the lead time for orders?

 Q. Are multiwall polycarbonate panels strong?

-A. Yes, multiwall polycarbonate is a lightweight yet extremely
+A. Yes, multiwall polycarbonate is a lightweight yet extremely durable and impact resistant

 plastic.
 Multiwall panels are 10 times stronger than acrylic and 200